devops-project-netflix/Netflix-Clone/Mongo.md

 # Setting up mongo db atlas for the project
-1) Create a mongo db atlas account
+1) Create a mongo db atlas account, create an organisation
+   or use the default provided by Atlas.
 2) Create the project in your organisation
 3) Create the cluster where you will store your data.
    Follow https://docs.atlas.mongodb.com/tutorial/create-new-cluster/